 The world recently witnessed a major global milestone: more than half of the world’s population is now living in cities.
 Most population projections for urban areas suggest that the number of people living in cities and their metropolitan regions will continue to grow exponentially.
 According to the World Health Organization (2013):

 The global urban population is expected to grow roughly 1.5% per year, between 2025-2030.
 By the middle of the 21st century, the urban population will almost double, increasing from approximately 3.4 billion in 2009 to 6.4 billion in 2050.

-This exponential urban growth is particularly visible in cities in the developing world and in other global cities, which is leading to the rise of mega-cities: cities with a population in excess of ten million people.
+This exponential urban growth is particularly visible in the rise of mega-cities: cities with a population in excess of ten million people.
 Now more than ever, people, goods, and capital move across borders, contributing to complex and continuously changing urban environments.
 This massive growth in cities creates both challenges and opportunities for metropolitan life.
-GCI is on the forefront of this research, contributing to research and policy solutions keep up with the ever-changing dynamics of global mobility.
+GCI is on the forefront of this research, contributing research and policy solutions that keep up with the ever-changing dynamics of global mobility.

 Learning & Exchange